Rath35858543/Birthday/README.md

-Made this as a birthday present for my girlfriend during lockdown.
+Made this as a birthday present for my brother.
 Small attempt for virtual party.

 Sample screenshot of the application . https://rath35858543.github.io/Birthday/
 ![GitHub Logo](/images/ballons/Balloon-Border.png)